LevyMedinaII/aeces-registration-system-2017/README.md

 	* Used for running the server and routing
 4. dotenv
 	* Used for managing the environment of the application
+5. sequelize
+	* Database ORM
+6. bodyParser
+	* for parsing request bodies with express

 ## Some Files Details
 1. .gitignore